dxda6216/q10/README.md

-# Q10
+# Circadian period Q<sub>10</sub> calculator
 This is a simple code to calculate Q10 values for circadian period length by using SciPy Optimize non-linear least squares fit on Google Colab.

 ## Usage

-This is for Q10 calculation and data plotting only.
+This calculator is calculatig Q<sub>10</sub> values and plotting data only.
 Your data entered to this calculator will not be recorded or saved anywhere.

 Enter your data into the "Temperatures" and "Periods" input forms.
 For exampel, if you have the following dataset